BloxDev-Hub/BloxDev-Hub/docs/Lua-Learning/tables.md

 ```

 ### Iterating over dictionaries
-You can use the pairs() function to iterate over dictionaries, though it won't loop in order, so be weary of that when you iterate over dictionaries.
+You can use the pairs() function to iterate over dictionaries, though it won't loop in order, so be wary of that when you iterate over dictionaries.

 === "Code"
 	```lua